HonraoYash/Open-CV/README.md

 # Open-CV
-Basics of Open-CV using Python .
+Basics of Open-CV using Python and installing it on Raspberry Pi3.